If you’re raising chickens for eggs, then there’s no way you can do without nesting boxes. But how many nesting boxes per chicken is ideal?

 Plastic Nesting Box

-The reason why plastic nesting boxes have become increasingly popular is because of how easy they are to clean and install.
+Plastic nesting boxes have become increasingly popular because they are easy to clean and install.

 These materials require you to use a few screws here and there, and you are good to go.